bensie/sshkey/README.md

 ### Use your existing key

-Return an SSHKey object from an existing RSA or DSA private key (provided as a string)
+Return an SSHKey object from an existing RSA or DSA private key (provided as a string).

 ```ruby
 k = SSHKey.new(File.read("~/.ssh/id_rsa"), :comment => "foo@bar.com")